-Twenty different amino acids are found in proteins and, as DNA is composed of four different nitrogenous bases, then obviously a single base cannot specify one amino acid.
+- Found in proteins and, as DNA is composed of four different nitrogenous bases, then obviously a single base cannot specify one amino acid.
 If two bases were to specify one amino acid, there would be only 16 possible combinations.
-If, however, three bases specified one amino acid then the possible number of combinations of the four bases would be 64.
-The triplet of nucleotide bases in the mRNA that codes for a particular amino acid is called a codon.
-There is a specific tRNA for each amino acid that has 3 series of 3 bases called anticodons that are complementary to the e bases (codon) on mRNA
+If, however, three bases specify one amino acid then the possible number of combinations of the four bases would be 64 which is the case. - The triplet of nucleotide bases in the mRNA that codes for a particular amino acid is called a codon. - There is a specific tRNA for each amino acid that has 3 series of 3 bases called anticodons that are complementary to the three bases (codon) on mRNA.